10 questions to verify your morningness chronotype

-Like me, you might posses a monringness chronotype
+Like me, you might possess a morningness chronotype

-- If you wake up, roll over, see that the clock reads 5:58 and feel good because you’ve slept it.
+- If you wake up, roll over, see that the clock reads 5:58 and feel good because you’ve slept in.
 On a Sunday.

 - You enjoy the view from your front porch-before the sun is up.

-- Your know the meaning of antelucan because it describes your favorite time of day.
+- You know the meaning of antelucan because it describes your favorite time of day.